SysManSquad/sysmansquadblogdev/content/posts/2020-11-01-downloading-a-device-guard-signing-service-version-2-root-certificate-for-msix.md

 So what does this have to do with certificates?
 The MSIX packaging format has a strict signing requirement.
 While you can always buy a code signing certificate, you can use a free DGSSv2 certificate from Microsoft.

-If you want to know how MSIX apps are setup and deployed, check out <a rel="noreferrer noopener" href="https://sysmansquad.com/2020/09/15/signing-and-deploying-applications-via-msix-with-intune/" target="_blank">Jake's blog post on MSIX</a>.
+If you want to know how MSIX apps are setup and deployed, check out [Jake's blog post on MSIX](https://sysmansquad.com/2020/09/15/signing-and-deploying-applications-via-msix-with-intune/).

 ## Registering the AzureAD app

-First we need to setup an AzureAd Application, <a rel="noreferrer noopener" href="https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing" target="_blank">this is mostly covered in the official docs</a> but it's not very user friendly and when this post was written (31.10.2020), it was missing a crucial step.
+First we need to setup an AzureAd Application, [this is mostly covered in the official docs](https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing) but it's not very user friendly and when this post was written (31.10.2020), it was missing a crucial step.

 For those of you who have done this sort of thing before, here is the quick overview: